simoncblyth/opticks/notes/progress.rst

-  * NVIDIA driver update somehow conspired with long dormant "sleeper" visualization bug to wakeup at just the wrong moment : causing a week of frenzied debugging due to limited time to borrow the GPU, which eventually bouch anyhow : as it had perplexing 3x worse RTX performance
+  * NVIDIA driver update somehow conspired with long dormant "sleeper" visualization bug to wakeup at just the wrong moment : causing a week of frenzied debugging due to limited time to borrow the GPU, which eventually bought anyhow : as it had perplexing 3x worse RTX performance

   * resulted in a development of quite a few OpenGL + OptiX minimal test case examples